 Most people with low self-esteem including, unfortunately, many people in recovery, also have a similar feedback pattern.
 Less obvious, it appears as a habit of harsh self-criticism of their actions, their appearance and just about anything else that touches their lives.
 Unlike the perfectionist, they are not obsessed with rectifying their uncovered flaws.
 They use their harsh self-criticisms and both actual and imagined failures as proof of their negative self-evaluations.
 These folks rarely give themselves an even break.
 For them, the cup is always half empty.
 They beat themselves up at the drop of a hat.
 The slightest criticism from a boss, peer, or even a client can throw them into a depressive state akin to giving up.

 High school age underachievers are a good example of this.
 Although usually misdiagnosed as kids lacking motivation, they are very smart with very low self-esteem.
 Actually they have very high motivation.
 It takes considerable motivation for a smart kid to intentionally fail.
 These are young folks who think of themselves as potential failures (aka, losers) and who voluntarily take themselves out of the competition.
 That way they don’t risk being actual failures and have a perfect cover story, “I could have won, but I chose not to play.”
 They are perfect candidates for a variety of addictions.

 The value of learning self-enhancing techniques to boost self-esteem

-Understanding that the lack of self-esteem is the core problem that drives people to adopt behaviors (addictions) in a futile attempt to cover up “that empty hole inside,” it stands to reason that once folks have developed great self-esteem and self-love that the empty hole will be truly and permanently filled, and the need for any addictions, chemical or otherwise, will be over.
+If the lack of self-esteem is the core problem that drives people to adopt behaviors (addictions) in a futile attempt to cover up or mask the hurt caused by “that empty hole inside,” it stands to reason that once folks have developed great self-esteem and self-love that the empty hole will be truly and permanently filled, and the need for any addictions, chemical or otherwise, will be over.

 Note: This article first appeared as a column in the Keys to Recovery Newspaper.